 FREE SHIPPING on all website orders of $30 or more by individuals.

-B.O.Q. is available now.
-Order your copy online or pick one up at your local bookstore.
+These collections and more poetry are available now.
+Buy them online or pick up a copy at your local bookstore.

 "Therefore, children, don’t part with any more of our lands but continue on it and enlarge your farms.
 Cultivate and raise corn and cotton and your mothers and sisters will make clothing for you which our father the president has recommended to us all.
 We don’t charge anybody for selling any lands, but we have heard such intentions of our children.
 But your talks become true at last; it was our desire to forewarn you all not to part with our lands.”

 Voices of Cherokee Women is a compelling collection of first-person accounts by Cherokee women from the 16th century to the present and is now available.
 Check out the rest of the titles in our Real Voices, Real History Series.